LiYouru0228/HGV/README.md

-# HGV: Hierarchical Global Views-guided Sequential Representation Learning for Risk Prediction
+# HGV: Hierarchical Global View-guided Sequence Representation Learning for Risk Prediction

 ## Overview
 This repository is the implementation of the paper entitled as HGV: Hierarchical Global Views-guided Sequential Representation Learning for Risk Prediction.